-Master Your Flow: Why Vibe Typer is the Best Voice to Text for Linux
+Master Your Flow: Why Vibe Typer is a Strong Voice to Text Choice for Linux

-Master Your Flow: Why Vibe Typer is the Best Voice to Text for Linux
+Master Your Flow: Why Vibe Typer is a Strong Voice to Text Choice for Linux

 The State of Voice Typing on Linux (The Pain Point)